-For conferences, field work, and other travel, it is essential to communicate travel plans with the graduate program administrator for travel guidelines and assistance before making travel arrangements, even if the advisor's or other Rice funds are being used.
-Whether students receive travel funds by the department, training grant, outside fellowship, or the advisor, travel guidelines must be followed.
-Reviewing these guidelines in advance will prevent misunderstandings regarding costs that are reimbursable versus costs that are considered personal and cannot be reimbursed.
-The graduate program administrator can help students make travel purchases in advance to avoid carrying these large expenses on personal accounts and work with students on any approved reimbursements.
-Making the department aware of travel plans is also hugely important for student safety.
+All graduate students must use the BioSciences Graduate Student Travel Authorization Form (Appendix) for research-related travel of any length (e.g. field work, trips to other institutions, conference/workshop).
+This form is essential for adminstrative and safety purposes.
+Forms are due to the graduate program administrator 2 weeks before departure.
+It is essential to communicate travel plans with the graduate program administrator before making travel arrangements.
+Regardless of the fund source for the expenses, guidelines must be followed.
+Reviewing guidelines in advance will prevent misunderstandings regarding costs that are reimbursable versus costs that cannot be reimbursed.
+The graduate program administrator can help students make travel/registration purchases in advance to avoid carrying large expenses on personal accounts and work with students on approved reimbursements.
+Reimbursements for travel expenses cannot be repaid until the travel is completed.

 In general, students are not allowed to use per diem on student travel in the BioSciences Department.
 If a student's travel that is funded by a research grant or fellowship that requires per diem travel, the student can request an exception to this rule prior to when the travel occurs.
-To have an expense reimbursed, an itemized receipt is required, a credit card slip will not be accepted.
-If students are traveling in the state of Texas and need to stay overnight, students must take a Texas hotel occupancy tax exemption certificate and provide it to the hotel.